-In May 2014 a document titled 'Armed Forces Pension Scheme Analysis' and another titled 'Pension Transfer Analysis' were produced by an independent third party in relation to Mr T's pension transfer.
-These included various projected pension benefits comparing the AFPS (which Mr T had, by this stage, already transferred out of) with alternative arrangements (a personal pension).
-It's not clear when, or even if, these reports were sent to Mr T.
+In July 2014 a document titled 'Armed Forces Pension Scheme Analysis' and another titled 'Pension Transfer Analysis' were produced by a third party.
+These included various projected pension benefits comparing the AFPS (which Mr B had, by this stage, already transferred out of) with alternative arrangements (a personal pension).
+It's not clear when, or if, these reports were sent to Mr B.